openjs-foundation/cross-project-council/CPC-CHARTER.md

 with day-to-day discussions, votes or meetings of the CPC.

+The above notwithstanding, the CPC may make trivial changes to the charter without requiring board approval, including spelling and punctuation fixes, so long as they do not change the meaning of the text.

 ## Section 3.
 Board’s Role in Setting OpenJS Foundation’s Strategic Direction.

 The Board will set the overall CPC Policy.
 The policy will describe the